GoogleCloudPlatform/bigquery-utils/udfs/CONTRIBUTING.md

 The following is a set of guidelines for contributing a UDF to this repository.

-## Pull Request Process

-1. In order to contribute a UDF to this repository, please include these changes in a pull request:
+## UDF Contribution Guidelines

+### Add your UDF

-    * Add a SQL file containing the UDF and a Contributor License Agreement (see the below [section](#contributor-license-agreement) for more information) to the appropriate directory.
+1. Add your UDFs (**one** UDF per file) and a [Contributor License Agreement](#contributor-license-agreement) to the appropriate directory.
-    If this is a function replicating something in a data warehouse, choose the associated sub-directory in the [migration](/udfs/migration) directory.
-Otherwise, choose the [community](/udfs/community) directory.
+    * If your function replicates logic from some other data warehouse UDF, place it in the relevant sub-directory in the [migration](/udfs/migration) directory.
+Otherwise, place it in the [community](/udfs/community) directory.
+1. Add test cases for your UDFs.
     * Edit the `test_cases.yaml` file to include test inputs and expected outputs for the function.
-Make sure test cases provide full coverage of the function's expected behavior.
-For example, if integers are expected input, please provide test cases with the following inputs: negative numbers, zero, positive numbers, and null values.
+    * Make sure test cases provide full coverage of the function's expected behavior.
+For example, if integers are the expected input, please provide test cases with the following inputs: negative numbers, zero, positive numbers, and null values.
+1. Describe what your UDF does.
-    * Edit the `README.md` in the associated sub-directory to include a description of the function.
-Make sure your function is listed in alphabetical order amongst the other functions in the `README.md`.
+    * Edit the `README.md` in the associated sub-directory to include a description of the function and make sure your function is listed in alphabetical order amongst the other functions in the `README.md`.
+    * Make sure the same description is placed as a comment in your UDF file.

+### Test your UDF
 1. Test your UDF locally using the test cases you added to the `test_cases.yaml` file.
 Please follow the instructions in the [Testing UDFs Locally section](#testing-udfs-locally) to automatically test all inputs for the expected outputs using the function.

+### Submit a Pull Request
 1. Submit a pull request and we will review the code as soon as possible.
 Please see the section on [Code Reviews](#code-reviews) for more information.